 The profession of nursing is a rapidly changing environment and having current course experience is essential for providing safe patient care.
-Thus, this readmission process is allowed for students up to 2 years from the original course withdraw/failure.
+Thus, this reinstatement process is allowed for students up to 2 years from the original course withdraw/failure.
 Beyond 2 years the student will have to start from the beginning of the program (Fulltime, part time or advanced placement) repeating all courses via the standard nursing program admission process.

-Nursing Program Attempts Full and Part time programs: The full and part time nursing programs allow for two program attempts or one readmission opportunity.
+Nursing Program Attempts Full and Part time programs: The full and part time nursing programs allow for two program attempts or one reinstatement opportunity.
 Each nursing course failure or withdrawal is considered an attempt.
-After one withdrawal or course failure students may apply for readmission back into the nursing program to the same course.
-If a student fails or withdraws a second time, whether in the same course or a different course they are not eligible for readmission.
+After one withdrawal or course failure students may apply for reinstatement back into the nursing program to the same course.
+If a student fails or withdraws a second time, whether in the same course or a different course, they are not eligible for reinstatement.

-Students who do not pass level one nursing courses within two program attempts (two course failures or course withdrawals from any first level classes) are not eligible for readmission.
+Students who do not pass level one nursing courses within two program attempts (two course failures or course withdrawals from any first level classes) are not eligible for reinstatement.
 If a student is still interested in the nursing program at KCC they would be required to meet with an academic advisor and go through the standard admission process and meet all nursing program admission requirements.
 If admitted, the student will then begin the nursing program from the beginning (NURS-141 & NURS-160) and complete the program in its entirety.

 If the student has used two program attempts with at least one of those course withdrawals or failures occurring in a level two course, the student will be allowed one additional program attempt via the Advance Placement Admission process (see Admission via Advanced Placement Admissions below).
+The student must meet all the admission requirements for the Advanced Placement program.